 - Dragon Age: Inquisition:

 - Sera is an elf, but actively (and, at times, violently) shuns everything "elfy" and is terrified of anything pertaining to ancient elven history.
-It is a consequence of her being raised mostly by humans, with little contact with members of her own race.
+It is a consequence of her being raised mostly by humans, with little contact with members of her own race and those elves she has interacted with often judging her for not being in touch with her heritage.

 - A Qunari Inquisitor will also get this reaction from The Iron Bull if they speak to him about their heritage, Bull is quite insistent that the Inquisitor is not a Qunari since they were born outside the culture and don't follow the Qun, instead they are a Vashoth (as opposed to their parents, who are Tal Vashoth since they intentionally left).
 Given the way the Inquisitor reacts to certain phrases Bull uses it's implied they don't really speak Qunlat either.

 - Despite her blonde hair, blue eyes, and western name, the half-Scottish Lily from Katawa Shoujo is Japanese through-and-through.
 She can barely speak a lick of English and doesn't quite like Scotland.